nephilimboy/xnfv-SflowCollector/README.md

-# XNFV-SflowCollector (under construction !!! will be available soon )
+# XNFV-SflowCollector (under development !!! will be available soon )

 Sflow Collector for XeniumNFV platform, written in GoLang using google/gopacket Library